necopinus/necopinus.xyz/digital-orrery/2017-10-23-coast-to-coast.md

 ![A black-and-white photograph of the Library of Congress annex at night](../photography/assets/2017-10-21-library-of-congress.webp)

-The entrance to the Library of Congress’ James Madison Memorial Building at night.
+The entrance to the Library of Congress' James Madison Memorial Building at night.

 ![An animated GIF of people walking towards the viewer at night with the US Capitol in the background](assets/2017-10-23-coast-to-coast-33.webp)